seanmclancy1/seanmclancy1/README.md

   - [Setup a Phone System on SkySwitch](https://github.com/seanmclancy1/PhoneWalkThrough.git)

-  - Setup a Network with Ubiquiti Equipment

   - [Setup a Ubiquiti NanoBeam (Point to Point)](https://github.com/seanmclancy1/Ubiquiti-NanoBeam-Setup.git)

+  - Setup a Network with Ubiquiti Equipment (In progress)

-  - Setup a Device on Unifi Cloud
+  - Setup a Device on Unifi Cloud (In progress)

-  - Setup a Watchguard Firewall
+  - Setup a Watchguard Firewall (In progress)

-  - Setup a User on Microsoft Office
+  - Setup a User on Microsoft Office (In progress)

-  - Remove Blocked Traffic/Emails
+  - Remove Blocked Traffic/Emails (In progress)

   <h2>Certifications</h2>